The San Diego Community College District provided approximately 33,000 students with nearly $84 million in aid during 2015-2016.

 - Apply for the BOGW during the application window.

-The BOGW is for California residents only, as determined by your College Admissions Office.
-To determine if you qualify for the BOG Fee Waiver, review the Financial Aid Bulletin or contact your College Financial Aid Office.
+The CCPG is for California residents only, as determined by your College Admissions Office.
+To determine if you qualify for the CCPG Waiver, review the Financial Aid Bulletin or contact your College Financial Aid Office.

 Note: Under the provisions of AB 131, students who are exempt from paying nonresident tuition under Education Code Section 68130.5 (AB 540) will become eligible to participate in the BOG Fee Waiver program as of January 1, 2013.